MicrosoftDocs/win32/desktop-src/Msi/ignorechange-controlevent.md

 ---
-Description: 'The IgnoreChange ControlEvent is published by the DirectoryList control when the selected folder is changed from one directory to another directory in the control.
-This event should be authored in the EventMapping table.' ms.assetid: '4d3128a1-cbe3-457c-83b5-8f6ec1a7ba29'
+Description: The IgnoreChange ControlEvent is published by the DirectoryList control when the selected folder is changed from one directory to another directory in the control.
+This event should be authored in the EventMapping table. ms.assetid: 4d3128a1-cbe3-457c-83b5-8f6ec1a7ba29
 title: IgnoreChange ControlEvent
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IgnoreChange ControlEvent